-In recent years, Ulaanbaatar has emerged as one of the world's most polluted cities, with coal-heated dwellings (see p.
-1-2 of Family and Kinship), coal-fired power plants, and automotive exhaust contributing to high rates of air pollution (see p.
-7 of Sustenance and Health).
+In recent years, Ulaanbaatar has emerged as one of the world's most polluted cities, with coal-heated dwellings (see Family and Kinship), coal-fired power plants, and automotive exhaust contributing to high rates of air pollution (see Sustenance and Health).
 These problems are compounded as additional pastoralists relocate to Ulaanbaatar, when destructive dzud conditions, droughts, and other environmental challenges force them to seek other employment opportunities.